 While these drugs have similarities, it’s important to understand what they are used for, how effective they are, and what the differences between the two are.
 After all, these are all important factors to consider when deciding if medication-assisted treatment is right for you.
 Here is what you need to know about Sublocade and Vivitrol.

 What is Sublocade?

-Sublocade is a brand-name prescription drug containing buprenorphine, a drug that is popular in the treatment of moderate to severe opioid use disorder.
+Sublocade (buprenorphine) is a brand-name prescription drug containing buprenorphine, a drug that is popular in the treatment of moderate to severe opioid use disorder.
 If you have heard of Suboxone, you may be familiar with the benefits of buprenorphine.
 However, Suboxone consists of both buprenorphine and naloxone.
 Buprenorphine is a partial opioid agonist, so it has opioid-like properties but it doesn’t produce the euphoric effects as other opioids do.

 Before an individual can take Sublocade, he or she must undergo induction treatment.
 Induction treatment involves taking a sublingual form of buprenorphine during the height of opioid withdrawal symptoms.
-Then, after approximately 1 week, patients can switch to Sublocade for a long-term medication-assisted treatment program that includes counseling.
+Then, after approximately 7 days, patients can switch to Sublocade for a long-term medication-assisted treatment program that includes counseling.
 Induction treatment helps make sure that the individual can safely tolerate buprenorphine since the Sublocade injection is an extended-release medication.

-The drug helps subdue withdrawal symptoms and prevent opioid cravings.
+Sublocade helps subdue withdrawal symptoms and prevent opioid cravings.
 After all, it is extremely hard to quit using opioids and cravings may persist for several months.
 The medication also blocks the effects of addictive opioids, preventing people from relapsing and/or overdosing.
 Although Sublocade is much newer than other medication-assisted treatment medications, it is effective in reducing opioid abuse and preventing relapse.
 One study demonstrated that 30% of Sublocade treatment participants didn’t use opioids longer than patients who received no medication-assisted treatment at all.

 What is Vivitrol?